 - Choose an Accredited Facilitator who can understand the context of your work

-- Speak to Facilitator before you make feedback requests to ensure you get a good range of views and also sufficient in each category as some types of respondent will be removed from parts of the analysis if there are insufficient numbers of responses
+- Speak to the Facilitator before you make feedback requests to ensure you get a good range of views and also sufficient in each category as some types of respondent will be removed from parts of the analysis if there are insufficient numbers of responses

 - Ask people in person if they will complete the feedback for you